SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Quality Checks for Data Products

 \subsection{Dark Cube Regions}

-Source-free sky regions provide an ideal environment for testing the quality of finished cubes because spectra from these regions should have zero emission at all wavelengths.
+Source-free sky regions provide an ideal environment for testing the quality of finished cubes because spectra from these regions should ideally have zero emission at all wavelengths.
 Additionally, we can evaluate the noise present in cubes without model-dependent spectral fits (Section~\ref{sec:noise}).
-To this end, we identified the spatial regions within SIMLA cubes which correspond to shards that passed the cuts in the background pipeline; i.e., the dark regions of SIMLA cubes.
-We extract a dark spectrum for each cube that has such a dark region, and these are all shown together in Figure~\ref{fig:j2_plot}.
+To this end, we identified the spatial regions within SIMLA cubes that correspond to shards that passed the cuts in the background pipeline, i.e., the dark regions of SIMLA cubes; the corresponding pixels in these regions are saved as ``dark mask" files that are provided in the SIMLA release.
+Using the dark masks, we extract a dark spectrum for each cube where possible, and these are all shown together in Figure~\ref{fig:j2_plot}.
 The result shows the quality of the backgrounds; the overwhelming majority of surface brightness data points are close to 0\,\mjysr, as desired.
 In Section~\ref{sec:caveats}, we discuss potential reasons for any vertical offsets that remain and techniques for correcting them.